scaleway/terraform-provider-scaleway/docs/resources/container.md

 - `status` - The container status.
 - `cron_status` - The cron status of the container.
 - `error_message` - The error message of the container.
+- `domain_name` - The native domain name of the container

 ## Import